Generic selectors

 Post Type Selectors

-• A mix of blue, green, and brown eyes
+• A colourful mix of blue, green, and brown eyes

-• A preference for classic fashion and modern trends
+• A blend of classic fashion choices and modern trends

-Keep reading to discover the truth behind British beauty!
+Keep reading to discover what British beauty truly looks like.

 1. Typical British Appearance